DZT970525/KEYPOINT/README.md

 The keyboard can be set at USB output or Bluetooth output, it can be read on the left display.
 You can toggle the output by **pressing the right encoder at layer one by default**
 This output is important when you want to update your keymap via ZMK Studio.
+> [!NOTE]
+> - The USB output status will only show when the keyboard is connected with a host device through a cable

 # Keymap updating